 What Does a Group Fitness Instructor Do?

-We’ve already described what a group instructor’s activity looks like in training both large and small groups.
+We’ve already described a group instructor’s activity in training both large and small groups.

 But this job title, what is the actual execution like from start to finish?